risestem/stem-kits/README.md

 ## What are RISE Kits?

 **RISE Kits** are a series of do-it-yourself STEM project kits that introduce students to engineering, computer science, and physics concepts.
+RISE's goal is to provide FREE kits to students in our community.

 - **Audience**: Middle school students, educators, workshop leaders, makerspaces, families, and hobbyists.
 - **Format**: Designed for use at home, in classrooms, or during workshops at schools, libraries, and community centers.